Square-Zero-Labs/VEnhancer-Runpod/TEMPLATE_README.md

 ## Resources

-- The [Dockerfile and code](https://github.com/Square-Zero-Labs/VEnhancer-Runpod) are open source.
+- The [Dockerfile and code](https://github.com/Square-Zero-Labs/VEnhancer-Runpod) are public.
 If you encounter any problems, please open an issue in the repo.
 - [VEnhancer Repo](https://github.com/Vchitect/VEnhancer)
 - [Video demo](https://youtu.be/rYDeopPdQz8)